 Joseph Hain of Heidelberg Township, Berks County probably died in 1834.
 His father is said to be Johann Heinrich Hain (1723-1795) also of Heidelberg, with wife Anna Christina.
 And Heinrich's parents are said to be George Hain who supposedly was among the Palatinate Germans in Schoharie, New York, in 1716, with, at the time of his death, wife named Veronica.
 This whole group is uncertain.

-In 1808 Esther Heckman married Thomas Moore.
-Her origins are uncertain.
-Her father may have been George Heckman, who died in Berks Co. in 1805.
+Esther Heckman married Thomas Moore in 1808.
+Her father was most likely the George Heckman who died testate in Berks Co. in 1805.
+But that parentage could be better proven.

 Jacob Heil immigrated in 1741.
 He had a wife living in 1767.
 Her name, and whether or not she was the mother of the children is unknown.